jballard28/PDR/README.md

 ```

 ## Calculating posterior mean effect sizes
 Using the effect size distribution estimated by PDR, we can calculate posterior mean effect sizes as well as the membership scalars for each SNP-component pair.
-This can be done using the `predict` function as follows:
+This can be done using the `predict` function within `MODEL` as follows:
 ```
 [alpha, ~, posterior_scalars] = est.predict(data,'minWeight',1e-6);
 ```